 Not Your Mama’s Peanut Butter Cookies

-Whenever I am invited to a gathering and asked to bring food, I almost always bring my Kale Salad and these cookies.
+Whenever I am invited to a gathering and asked to bring food, I almost always bring my Kale & Brussels Sprout Salad with Toasted Almonds and these cookies.
 Boasting 3.5 grams of protein per cookie, these babies fly off the plate.
 Additionally, the recipe is easy to prepare, using an entire 16 oz container of peanut butter for easy measuring.
 The secret protein-packed ingredient, that sets these above all other peanut butter cookies, is the Sprouted Garbanzo or Chickpea flour .
 Ultimately, sprouted flour is easier to digest.
 Plus…they are delicious.

 The Benefits of Using Sprouted Grain Flour

 Grains and legumes are not easily digested.
 Unfortunately, they contain phytic acid and enzyme inhibitors that will need a neutralizer in order to break down the complex proteins and sugars before cooking.
 Phytic acid is a plant’s natural protection against predators.
 Although it is great for plants, it blocks nutrient absorption in humans.
 Moreover, pre-soaking, or sprouting, also unlocks nutrients and makes them more available to the body.
 Think of it like a predigesting of your food so that nutrients can easily be absorbed and assimilated into the body.
 The less strain food has on the body, the more easily digestion occurs.
 Ultimately, health is all about the digestion.

 - 1 8oz package of Kerrygold butter (2 sicks)

 - 1 1/2 cups unprocessed sugar such as Sucanant or Coconut Sugar

 - 1 16 oz container crunchy, unsweetened peanut butter